Q: What is SLOPE?

-When your course is rated, a scratch rating and bogey rating are both determined from each set of tees.
+When your course is rated, a scratch rating and Bogey Rating are both determined from each set of tees.
 The scratch rating is the same idea as the Course Rating only for the Bogey golfer.
-From both the bogey rating and the scratch rating, a formula is used to determine the Slope Rating.
+From both the Bogey Rating and the scratch rating, a formula is used to determine the Slope Rating.

 Q: Who rates a course?

 There are approximately 20-25 volunteer committee members throughout Louisiana who assist the LGA staff in evaluating a course.
-Everyone on the committee has been trained in course rating procedures.
+Everyone on the committee has been trained in the course rating procedures.

 Q: How often is a course rated?

 A: The Rules of Handicapping require an Allied Golf Association (AGA), including the LGA, to periodically review the ratings of their courses and to revise them if necessary.
 The LGA is required to re-rate a golf course within a 10-year period.
 All newly constructed golf courses change as they mature.
 The LGA rates these courses the year they open and then again five (5) years after the first rating to account for these changes.

 If there have been any significant changes to your golf course, the size of the greens have changed, greenside or fairway bunkers have been added or removed, or a new set of tees has been added, your course may be in need of a rating adjustment.
 The golf course probably does not need a full re-rating, and an LGA representative can be sent to assess these changes.
 All changes are evaluated and entered into the USGA’s Course Rating application to calculate an updated Course Rating and Slope Rating.

 Q: Why is our course rated the way it is?